-11.3.1 Consumer Consent.
+- 11.3.1 Consumer Consent.
 The Program Card Applications shall contain language that provides disclosures to and obtains authorization from the Applicants that the Applicant's name, address, email, DOB and phone number included in the Program Card Application (such information, collectively, the "Applicant Identifying Information") is being provided by the customer directly to both Company and Bank (regardless of whether such Applicant is approved for an Account).
 Such Applicant Identifying Information shall be jointly owned by both Bank (as Program Information, and subject to the limitations set forth herein with respect to Program Information) and Company (as Company Independent Information).
-Bank will, subject to Section 11.2.5, provide to a Company Party the Applicant Identifying Information may be used by a Company Party as permitted by Applicable Law during and after the Term.
+Bank will, subject to Section 11.2.5, provide to a Company Party the Applicant Identifying Information, and Bank acknowledges and agrees that such Applicant Identifying Information may be used by a Company Party as permitted by Applicable Law during and after the Term. - 11.3.2 Systems.

-11.3.2 Systems.
 Bank acknowledges that Company may desire to modify its systems to better accommodate the ability to collect information from consumers as contemplated by Section 11.3.1, and Bank shall reasonably consider requests from the Company